GSA/ficam-access/pages/contribute.md

 ---
 --------------------------------------------------------------

-This site is for the collaborative development of the Federal Identity, Credential and Access Management (FICAM) Program's Manage Access Control Playbook.
+This site is for the collaborative development of the Federal Identity, Credential and Access Management (FICAM) Program's Access Management Playbook

+We encourage you to read our [LICENSE](LICENSE.md) and our [README](README.md), which exist within this repository.

+* You can visit the GitHub repository [here](https://github.com/GSA/ficam-access).
+* If you have any questions, open an issue under the 'Issues' tab.
+* Opening issues or adding content does require the creation of a GitHub account.

 ### How to Contribute

 Thank you for considering contributing to the development of open and transparent FICAM guidance documents.
-To contribute to this site, please leverage the information provided below, and visit the GitHub repository which houses the source files for the site and exists [here]({{site.github.repository_url}}/tree/{{site.branch}}/).
+To contribute to this site, please leverage the information provided below, and visit the GitHub repository which houses the source files for the site and exists [here](https://github.com/GSA/ficam-access).
 If you have any questions, feel free to open an issue under the 'Issues' tab of the repository.
 Please note that opening issues or adding content to the repository will require the creation of a GitHub account.

 GitHub issues are the primary way of sharing information and discussing this site with the broader community.
 For example, they should be used for: